alexander-tritt-monash/spinsim/docs/source/index.rst

 .. code-block:: python

-   # The resultion of the output of the simulation is 100ns
+   # The resolution of the output of the simulation is 500ns
-   time_step_coarse = 100e-9
+   time_step_coarse = 500e-9
-   # The resultion of the integration in the simulation is 10ns
+   # The resolution of the integration in the simulation is 100ns
-   time_step_fine = 10e-9
+   time_step_fine = 100e-9
    # Run between times of 0ms and 100ms.
    time_end_points = np.asarray([0e-3, 100e-3], np.double)